nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

 - `metadata_table` - path to a file with samples as rows and columns describing each sample
 - `feature_table_file` - path to a tab separated samples feature table i.e. species/functions
                          table with species/functions as the first column and samples as other columns.
-- `number_samples` - the total number of samples in the species count files, adjust based on number of input samples in the feature_table_file

 **Input Data:**